RayaSerahill/Network-Speed/README.md

 I ended up making the entire thing without using any 3rd party libraries

 ## Usage
-I decided not to include any command line arguments as I thought **using** command line arguments would ultimately be harder than editing the hard values at the top of the file.
+For the main script I decided not to include any command line arguments as I thought **using** command line arguments would ultimately be harder than editing the hard values at the top of the file.

 The code can be executed by node with: